Devolutions/IronRDP/crates/ironrdp-pdu/README.md

 `WriteCursor` is a wrapper around `&mut [u8]` and its purpose is to:

 - Provide convenient methods such as `write_u8`, `write_u16`, `write_u16_be`, etc.
-- Guarantee syscall-free, infaillible write access to a continuous slice of memory.
+- Guarantee syscall-free, infallible write access to a continuous slice of memory.
 - Keep track of the number of bytes written.
 - Allow backtracking to override a value previously written or skipped.
 - Be `no-std` and `no-alloc` friendly, which `std::io::Cursor` is not as of today.

-The underlying storage could be abtracted over, but it’s deliberately hardcoded to `&mut [u8]` so traits such as `PduEncode` using `WriteCursor` in their associated methods are object-safe.
+The underlying storage could be abstracted over, but it’s deliberately hardcoded to `&mut [u8]` so traits such as `PduEncode` using `WriteCursor` in their associated methods are object-safe.

 `WriteBuf` is used in APIs where the required space cannot be known in advance.
 For instance,